 Consumer Advisory Panel

-The CAP meets four times per year and discusses consumer-led research, clinical trials and funding opportunities to support consumer engagement.
-The CAP also participates in MASC Trials scientific events, fundraising and awareness activities.
+The Consumer Advisory Panel meets four times per year and discusses consumer-led research, clinical trials and funding opportunities to support consumer engagement.
+The panel also participates in Melanoma and Skin Cancer Trials scientific events, fundraising and awareness activities.

 CAP Chair – Victoria